PacoMax/Microbiota_V4/README.md

    ### clean_and_merge.sh

-This script cleand and prepares squences to be processed by V4 single end, V34 single end, V35 single end and V2 single end dada2 pipeline.
+This script cleans and prepares sequences to be processed by V4 single end, V34 single end, V35 single end, and V2 single end dada2 pipeline.
 V2 only works with single-end while V3 and V35 only with paired-end.
-It is necesary previously remove adapters
+It is necessary previously remove adapters

-To run this program it's necesary to install these programs:
+To run this program it's necessary to install these programs:

 trimmomatic